hilbix/tino/blog/20240229-susi-under-attack.md

 SUSI is online again.
 The attack has apparently stopped.
 For now.

-However I found out that there was another attack on 2024-02-27 which went unnoticed by me.
+However I found out that there was another attack on 2024-02-27 which went unnoticed by me, because nobody informed me.

+> To stress it:
+>
+> If SUSI has a problem, please call my phone and leave a very short message.
+> A "SUSI is down" is enough.
+Thanks.